ioBroker/ioBroker.face/README.md

 - `<person not found>` - Person that should be enrolled is not found.
 - `<ERROR_TEXT>` - Any other error.

+## Todo
+- [ ] Check in backend if some person is found on the image and if not do not send the image to the cloud.
+- [ ] Add an option to check the images in backend before sending to the cloud (in the configuration).

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**